joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Changed
    Fonts on slicer dialog results
-   Added Presets list to flexipath editor
+   Added Presets list to flexipath editor.
+Some supplied in installation.
+User can create his own file.
+   Added colour, thickness and opacity settings for rendering flexipath curves.
+   Flexipath grid and line settings saved and restored

 Added
    Path Loft tool